 One day, not that long ago, we turned around and realized we owed fifty thousand dollars to credit card companies and banks.
 Not to mention the money we both still owed on our student loans.
 Ouch.
 We were barely making minimum payments and struggling to make any traction on getting ahead with our finances.
 Sound familiar?

-We knew we needed to make a change.
+Moving forward, we knew we needed to make a change.
 So, we made a commitment to ourselves.
 We were going to stop using our credit cards and PAY OFF ALL OF OUR DEBTS.
 In other words, we were getting weird!

 The key here is you have to STOP charging things to your credit cards.
 You won’t get out of debt if you keep creating more.